-We have offered, and continue to offer, various warranties on our products.
+We have offered, and continue to offer, various warranties on our products, including a 30-year limited warranty on certain fiber cement siding products in the United States.
 We accrue for such warranties within "Accrued product warranties" on our consolidated balance sheet and have disclosed the movements in our consolidated warranty reserves in Note 11 to our consolidated financial statements in Section 2.
-Although we maintain reserves for warranty-related claims that we believe are adequate, we cannot assure you that warranty expense levels will not exceed our reserves.
+Although we maintain reserves for warranty-related claims that we believe are adequate, we cannot assure you that warranty cost levels will not exceed our reserves.
 Costs significantly exceeding our warranty reserves could have a material adverse effect on our financial position, liquidity, results of operations and cash flows.